 3) Immunoglobulin E (IgE)

 In a nutshell, this is how it works during an allergic reaction.
-When someone is prone to have an allergy to a certain substance, like eggs, the immune system kicks into action when the person is exposed to eggs.
+When someone is prone to have an allergy to a particular substance, like eggs, the immune system kicks into action when the person is exposed to eggs.
 Large amounts of “egg” IgE antibodies are produced.
 They stimulate the mast cells to manufacture chemicals that cause the affected area to swell, become inflamed, engorged with blood, and even cause muscle spasms.
 One of the most common of these inflammatory chemicals is called histamine.

 In a food allergy such as eggs, the affected area can be any or all of the following: mouth, nose, esophagus, stomach, and intestinal tract.
-Extreme reactions can cause difficulty breathing due to swelling and muscle spasms in the bronchial area (bronchospasms).
+Extreme reactions can cause difficulty breathing due to swelling and muscle spasms in the bronchial area (bronchospasm).